governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 That is what makes this model important.
 It is not simply about people collaborating more nicely.
 It is about creating a structure in which many contributors — human and eventually machine-assisted — can work through tailored experiences while still contributing into a shared, traceable, ontology-backed knowledge foundation.

+## Page 1 as a collaboration-domain table of contents

+The collaboration diagram is much richer than the compact service/application/deployment-style pages, and it gives a usable first-pass **table of contents** for the collaboration domain.

+An exhaustive first-pass TOC from the page is:

+1. **Central shared model stack**
+   - Social Model
+   - Business Model
+   - Service Model
+   - Application Model
+   - Deployment Model
+   - Data Model
+   - Infrastructure Model
+2. **Contributor roles**
+   - Leaders
+   - Directors
+   - Analysts
+   - Architect
+   - Developers
+   - Operations
+3. **Governance and strategic contribution surfaces**
+   - Accountability Framework
+   - Leadership Framework
+   - Mission and Vision
+   - Strategy and Goals
+4. **Business contribution surfaces**
+   - Business Experiences
+   - Business Scenarios
+   - Business Process
+   - Product Catalog
+5. **Service and operational contribution surfaces**
+   - Service Catalog
+   - Service Performance
+   - Workload Planning
+   - Workload Performance
+6. **Application, API, deployment, and data contribution surfaces**
+   - Application Catalog
+   - API Catalog
+   - Deployment Architecture
+   - Deployment Performance
+   - Data Catalog
+7. **Infrastructure and enterprise system contribution surfaces**
+   - Infrastructure Catalog
+   - Infrastructure Performance
+   - CRM
+   - ERM
+8. **Collaboration framing cues**
+   - Information Domain
+   - Artifact Experience

+This TOC matters because it shows that the collaboration page is not just about people working together.
+It is about roles, artifacts, and contribution surfaces all feeding one shared model stack.

 ## The collaboration structure at a high level

 The collaboration diagram is not really about collaboration in the abstract.